 c) When you cross Croatian-Bosnian border (twice), there’s charming picturesque Makarska town.
 It’s capital of Makarska Riviera, known for its scenery, pristine beaches, Biokovo mountain (nature park), slow-motion life… It would be pity not to stop here and wander around.
 Close to Makarska it’s Brela town with fresh seafood restaurant.

 Included: transportation (upper-class car or luxury Mercedes mini-van), English-speaking professional driver, scenic coastline drive, boutique winery visit with wine-tasting (1 hour, 3 wines + prosciutto, cheese, anchovies, extra virgin olive-oil, bread), Makarska town self-guided sightseeing (1 hour)

 Not included: seafood lunch in Brela town (Konoba Feral restaurant) | Lunch price range: around 20-35 EUR per person

 Passport info: you’ll need passport at hand for this transfer, because you’ll cross Croatian-Bosnian border twice (2x).
-If you needed visa to visit Croatia, then you need Multiple-entry Schengen Visa sticker in your passport.
+If you needed visa to visit Croatia, then you need Multiple-entry Schengen Visa (Q/A no. 14) sticker in your passport to do this transfer.

-Note: if you want to start from different location (e.g. Cavtat, Kotor-Montenegro) or finish (e.g. Omiš, Trogir, Šibenik), please write your request in Message Box below or send customized travel plan through Contact Form.
+Note: if you want to start from different location (e.g. Cavtat, Kotor-Montenegro) or finish (e.g. Omiš, Trogir, Šibenik), please enter pickup/dropoff points in Booking Form below or send customized travel plan through Contact Form.